patrickmineault/research_code/docs/slides/01-intro.md

 # IPython notebooks

+> if you use notebooks to develop software, you are probably using the wrong tool. -- [Yihui Xie](https://yihui.org/en/2018/09/notebook-war/)

 * Notebooks are hard to keep tidy because of nonlinear execution
 * Restart and Run All is your friend
-* Somewhat unpopular opinion: it's ok to write plotting code in a notebook, but don't write real functions.
+* It's ok to write plotting code in a notebook, but don't write real functions.
     * Disclaimer: I write real functions in notebooks all the time, and I know I shouldn't

 # Aside: Swim test